 Nov.
 22th Lecture 10: LLMs in vertical domains Large Language Models Encode Clinical Knowledge, Capabilities of GPT-4 on Medical Challenge Problems, Performance of ChatGPT on USMLE, Medical-NLP, ChatLaw Can LLMs be mature experts like doctors/lawyers? [slide] [HuatuoGPT] Junying Chen

 Dec.
-13 Lecture 12: In-class presentation N/A How to solve real-world problems using LLMs Final Project Presentation Junying Chen and Ke Ji
+20th Poster Presentation How to solve real-world problems using LLMs Final Project Presentation Junying Chen and Ke Ji

 Grading Policy (CSC 6203)